timescale/docs/timescaledb/how-to-guides/update-timescaledb/major-upgrade.md

 the upgrade is complete.

-This upgrade uses the PostgreSQL `ALTER EXTENSION` function to upgrade to the latest version of the TimescaelDB extension.
+This upgrade uses the PostgreSQL `ALTER EXTENSION` function to upgrade to the latest version of the TimescaleDB extension.
 TimescaleDB supports having different extension versions on different databases within the same PostgreSQL instance.
 This allows you to update extensions independently on different databases.
 Run the `ALTER EXTENSION` function on each database to upgrade them